audioquality/gwc/README.md

 ## ToDo

 This codebase seems a little clunky from the UI perspective.
 Considering it is more than a decade old, it makes no sense to build more advanced features on top of this code.
 A good idea might be a complete code rewrite, while keeping the original audio restoration function base.
-The GWC should have:
+The GWC is still missing:

  * multithreaded audio processing
- * lossless audio import/export
+ * lossless audio format support (FLAC)
  * better playback waveform visualisation
  * 24 bit audio support
- * clipping restoration
+ * clipping restoration function (not vinyl, but a common digital audio problem)

 Currently the playback buffering can fail, if another CPU intensive task is running.
 Even during GWC waveform scrolling and main window resizing!
-This is very painful "buggy" behavior and cannot be changed within the current implementation :(
+This is very buggy behavior and cannot be changed within the current implementation :(

 ## License